 Objectives are specific strategies for reaching goals.
 A goal may have several objectives, but every objective must be measurable and assigned to a specific person within your business.

 You can set goals and objectives for any aspect of your business, including:

-Sales volume
+- Sales volume

-• Owner compensation
+- Owner compensation

-• Number of employees
+- Number of employees

-Customer satisfaction

-• Profit

-Market share

 When setting goals and objectives, ask yourself the following questions: